-Confession time.
-This is my favourite ABBA song by a mile, mainly because of Rutger Gunnarsson’s superlative bass playing; everything he plays is a hook of some sort.
+Confession time: This is my favourite ABBA song by a mile, mainly because of Rutger’s superlative bass playing; absolutely everything he plays is a hook of some sort.

-As if this wasn’t enough, the last chorus is up a semitone in the nightmare key of Bb minor – watch out for all the flats!
+• The last chorus modulates up a semitone to the nightmare key of Bb minor – watch out for all the flats!

 • I am deeply, deeply sorry for the Fb in bar 86; I felt like I had to be accurate to the Gb7 chord symbol

 • The final Bb in bar 88 isn’t actually on the recording*, but if you’re playing this chart out in the real world with a band then you need to mark the ending.

 * I’ve used a bit of ‘artistic licence’ with this chart in order to make it work better if you’re working with other musicians.
 For example, Rutger misses a pitch or two in the 16th-note unison sections, and I feel like it would be better for everyone if you match the piano note for note.